logipeace/flutter_callkit_incoming/README.md

   <br>

-## iOS: ONLY WORKING ON REAL DEVICE, not on simulator(Callkit framework not working on simulator)
+## iOS: ONLY WORKING ON REAL DEVICE PLEASE MAKE SURE SETUP/USING <a href="https://github.com/hiennguyen92/flutter_callkit_incoming/blob/master/PUSHKIT.md" target="_blank">PUSHKIT</a> FOR VOIP
+* please not using on simulator(Callkit framework not working on simulator)

 <br>

 ## 🚀&nbsp; Installation

-1. Install Packages
+1. Install Packages(for version >=v2.5.0, please make sure install and use java sdk version >= 17(Android))
   * Run this command:
     ```console
     flutter pub add flutter_callkit_incoming